ghlkm/ghlkm.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a third-year master's student in computer science and engineering at the Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/)), P.R.China.
-I am a member of Database Group at SUSTech ([DBGroup@SUSTech](https://dbgroup.sustech.edu.cn/)), supervisored by Professor [Bo Tang](https://acm.sustech.edu.cn/btang/).
-I also work in Guangdong Provincial Key Laboratory of Brain-inspired Intelligent Computation ([link](https://cse.sustech.edu.cn/en/research/labView/id/152)). **My research interests lie on algorithms for information retrieval, computational geometry, and graph processing, and systems for data mining and graph data.**

-I received my BS degree in Computer Science and Technology at SUSTech (BS 2016).
-I had research internship in [Huawei](https://www.huawei.com) and have tight research cooperation relationship with Professor [Kyriakos Mouratidis](http://www.mysmu.edu/faculty/kyriakos/) who is in [Singapore Management University](https://www.smu.edu.sg/).
+Keming Li is a computer science PhD student at the University of California, Irvine ([UCI](https://www.uci.edu/)), supervised by Professor [Sharad Mehrotra](https://ics.uci.edu/~sharad/).
+Before that, he earned his bachelor and master degree at Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/)), supervised by Professor [Bo Tang](https://acm.sustech.edu.cn/btang/).
+He interned at [Huawei](https://www.huawei.com/en/) during his undergraduate studies and received a coding award.
+His research interests include spatial database and graph database, and he is excited to learn and apply his knowledge to solve real-world problems.

+He had worked with Professor [Kyriakos Mouratidis](http://www.mysmu.edu/faculty/kyriakos/), Professor Bo Tang, and Doctor Jiahao Zhang on some research work.
+They were published in SIGMOD’21, SIGMOD’22, and VLDBJ.
+The work in SIGMOD’21 is to develop new query operators that combine the benefits of top-k and skyline queries and are flexible, personalized, and controllable in output size.
+Performance is also a challenge of this work.
+The work in SIGMOD’22 is to construct a space efficient index for top-k retrieval related queries, experiments of plenty queries were conducted.
+The work in VLDBJ aims to assess its competitiveness with regard to different possible preferences.
+They define measures of competitiveness, utilize heatmap to show the competitiveness, and show side-applications of the work on multi-object querying.

+Currently he is a PhD student researching topic on database collecting data from IoT devices.
+The target of this project is to develop an intelligent IoT database answering OLAP and OLTP queries with billion scale of data.

 **Teaching**.
-I serviced as a teaching assistant or student assistant in 4 department core courses including Computer Programming Fundamentals, C/C++ programming, Data Structures and Algorithms, and Operating Systems.
-I won the Southern University of Science and Technology Excellent Teaching Assistan Award for 2018 and 2019.
+I serviced as a teaching assistant in 5 department core courses including Database, Computer Programming Fundamentals, C/C++ programming, Data Structures and Algorithms, and Operating Systems.
+I won the Southern University of Science and Technology Excellent Teaching Assistan Award at SUSTech for 2018 and 2019.

 My **resume** can be found [here](/assets/pdf/example_pdf.pdf).
 My github account is [ghlkm](https://github.com/ghlkm).